grpc/proposal/G2-http3-protocol.md

 Deadline exceeded HTTP/3    | RESET_STREAM | H3_REQUEST_CANCELLED(0x010c) | QUIC

 [RESET_STREAM](https://www.rfc-editor.org/rfc/rfc9000.html#name-reset_stream-frames) abruptly
-terminates both directions of a request stream.
+terminates sending on a stream.
 An important difference between HTTP/2 and HTTP/3 is frames are received out-of-order.
-Because of this, it is possible that a `RESET_STREAM` sent after a completed response results in an aborted request by the client.
+Because of this, a `RESET_STREAM` sent after a completed response could still result in the response being aborted.

 HTTP/3 also has the QUIC `STOP_SENDING` frame.
-This frame is sent by the server when a stream's response side completes before the request side. `STOP_SENDING` isn't appropriate for a request that has exceeded its deadline because both stream dictions should be aborted.
+This frame is sent by the server when a stream's response side completes before the request side.
+Using `STOP_SENDING` alone isn't appropriate for a deadline exceeded, because both stream dictions should be aborted.
+However, `STOP_SENDING` should be sent along with `RESET_STREAM` if the deadline is exceeded while the request side is in-progress.

 ## Rationale